As she lay in bed I knelt down by her feet and began rubbing them gently. She needed comfort and this was a relaxing form in which I could offer it.

 Amidst expensive perfume and lavished tears a sinful woman graciously anoints the feet of Jesus, kissing and wiping them with her hair.
 The Pharisees, whose best task seemed to be pointing out others’ flaws, quickly criticized Jesus for allowing such a sinful woman to even touch him.
 Without delay, Jesus wisely reprimands the Pharisees and to the woman he tells her “your sins are forgiven”, “your faith has saved you, go in peace.”

-With sin-filled haunting memories to the depths of my childhood, few times have I felt worthy and called to such a moment as serving in this type of capacity.
-However, just like the sinful woman, I firmly believe God has long-forgiven my sins, that my faith has saved me, and because of His grace offered, I can go in peace and engage in blessings such as rubbing feet belonging to a beautiful child of God- symbolic of Jesus’ extended love.
+With sin-filled haunting memories to the depths of my childhood, few times had I felt worthy and called to such a moment as serving in this type of capacity.
+However, just like the sinful woman, I firmly believe God has long-forgiven my sins, that my faith has saved me, and because of His grace offered, I can go in peace and engage in blessings such as rubbing feet belonging to a beautiful child of God—symbolic of Jesus’ extended love.